sigstore/cosign/doc/cosign_verify-blob.md

       --allow-insecure-registry                                                                  whether to allow insecure connections to registries.
 Don't use this for anything but testing
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
       --bundle string                                                                            path to bundle FILE
-      --cert string                                                                              path to the public certificate
+      --certificate string                                                                       path to the public certificate
-      --cert-chain string                                                                        path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
+      --certificate-chain string                                                                 path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
 Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate
-      --cert-email string                                                                        the email expected in a valid Fulcio certificate
+      --certificate-email string                                                                 the email expected in a valid Fulcio certificate
-      --cert-oidc-issuer string                                                                  the OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth
+      --certificate-oidc-issuer string                                                           the OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth
       --enforce-sct                                                                              whether to enforce that a certificate contain an embedded SCT, a proof of inclusion in a certificate transparency log
   -h, --help                                                                                     help for verify-blob
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).